Geographic Info Techn (GIT) (GIT)

 Application of Geographic Information Systems to the studies of the natural environment.

-Application of Geographic Information Systems to Business and the Social Sciences.
+Application of Geographic Information Systems using Web Mapping Applications and Environments.
 Prerequisite: GIS 460, with a grade of "C" or better, or permission of instructor.

 GIT 463 GIS for Business and Urban Analysis 4 cr